City of Golden Pagoda

 Namsai has many things to offer for a visitor.
 Golden Pagoda at Tengapani, World peace pagoda at River Island in chongkham, Lathao international Bana Meditation centre, Empong Monastery and Phanneng monastery are the places of much interest.
 Parshuram Kunda is a religious place visited by people from all over the country during the Makar Shankranti day for a holy dip.
 Famous Glow lake which is located at the height of 5000 feet in Lohit district is also accessible from the Wakro – a nearby circle of Namsai.

 Namsai is the most visited city in the eastern Arunachal Pradesh because of its good connectivity with quality highways through out the year.
-Being established a major educational hub, the gateway for Anjaw and Lohit this offer many great option for stay and food including a 3 star hotel & a luxurious resort in the city.
+Being established a major educational hub, the gateway for Anjaw and Lohit this offer many great option for stay and food.